letoram/durden/README.md

 The current commands exposed over the control channel:

-    rescan_displays - used for hooking up with output display hotplug monitors
+    rescan_displays - used for hooking up with output display hotplug monitors input_lock_on - disable input processing (except for input_lock bindings) input_lock_off - these can be used for cooperatively handle multiple arcan instances with a low-level input platform fighting both interpreting input.

 Features and Status
 =====